Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 No, you have to pay for the experience.
 Tickets can be bought with cash at the entrance.

-You can book tickets for the Gardens by the Bay below using my link with Get Your Guide.
-By booking through this Link you won’t be charged any extra, but I may receive a small commission which helps support the blog.
+You can book tickets for the Gardens by the Bay through Get Your Guide.
 These tickets are for the Gardens themselves, for OCBC Tickets they can be purchased with cash at the entrance.

 Tickets are $14 for adults and $7 for children.
 This is in Singapore dollars (SGD).